resthub/resthub.org/backbone-stack.rst

 app.js is where your application begins.
 You should customize it in order to initialize your routers and/or views.

-Here's the default app.js file :
+Here's the default app.js file:

 .. code-block:: javascript